Wormnest/imvu_cal3d/README.md

 * Morph animations.
 Use shape keys to define a morph.
 Then in dopesheet change editor mode to ShapeKey editor and define animation frames.
+  Your shapekey name should end in one of the four IMVU defined
+  suffixes: .Clamped, .Average (not .Averaged as some documentation wrongly states!), .Exclusive, or .Additive.
   Note: currently only Relative shapekeys are supported and only with weight ranges from 0.0 to 1.0.